-From Table 1, we observe that the MA tests have 100% defect coverage because the interconnects are tested using MA vectors.
-The LFSR tests are not feasible due to their extremely poor defect coverage.
-The LI-BIST scheme, however, achieves very high defect coverage comparable to MA tests.
-Both LFSR tests and LI-BIST achieve the same logic fault coverage of the cores since the test methodology for logic is the same in both the schemes.
+From the Table, we observe that the MA tests have 100% defect coverage, but with a high area penalty.
+The LBIST tests using LFSRs are not feasible due to their poor defect coverage.
+The LI-BIST scheme, however, achieves very high defect coverage with very low area overhead.
+Both LBIST and LI-BIST achieve the same logic fault coverage since the test methodology for logic is the same in both the schemes.